nrfconnect/sdk-nrf/doc/nrf/libraries/modem/nrf_modem_lib.rst

 This lets the application read the fault reason (in some cases the modem's program counter) and take the appropriate action.

 On initialization (using :c:func:`nrf_modem_lib_init`), the Modem library integration layer registers the :c:func:`nrf_modem_fault_handler` function through the Modem library initialization parameters.
-The behavior of the :c:func:`nrf_modem_fault_handler` function is controlled with the three following KConfig options:
+The behavior of the :c:func:`nrf_modem_fault_handler` function is controlled with the three following Kconfig options:

 * :kconfig:option:`CONFIG_NRF_MODEM_LIB_ON_FAULT_DO_NOTHING` - This option lets the fault handler log the Modem fault and return (default).
 * :kconfig:option:`CONFIG_NRF_MODEM_LIB_ON_FAULT_RESET_MODEM` - This option lets the fault handler schedule a workqueue task to reinitialize the modem and Modem library.